Soundness

 Of a proof system.
 A proof system is sound if, for every FALSE statement, the Prover can (almost) never produce an accepting proof.

-Soundness is a property of a proof system best understood as: “a malicious Prover should not be able to convince the Verifier of an invalid statement”.
+Soundness is a property of a proof system best understood as: “a malicious Prover should not be able to convince an honest Verifier of an invalid statement”.

-Given a relation and the associated language , the mathematical expression for completeness looks often like the equation below: where is any malicious prover, is the honest Verifier, denotes the bit output by at the end of the interaction with for the instance and is a small number.
+More formally, given a relation and the associated language , the mathematical expression for soundness looks often like the equation below: where is any malicious prover, is the honest Verifier, denotes the bit output by at the end of the interaction with for the instance and is a small number.
 We call the soundness error.

 Stronger Soundness variations